pombreda/getpaid/trunk/getpaid.googlecheckout/src/getpaid/googlecheckout/README.txt

 Status
 ======

-Attempt to get minimal integration with Google Checkout using the Checkout API.
+Working integration with Google Checkout using both the Checkout API and the Notification API:

 - The GetPaid checkout wizard is completely replaced with Google Checkout.

+- Includes integration with the Google Checkout Notification API.
+So far this is just used to improve the user experience during the checkout process.
+A shopper can still edit the cart after commencing the google checkout process - an "edit cart" link is available from the checkout.
+And the cart is cleared after completing the checkout.

 - The GetPaid order manager is not integrated with Google Checkout.
   Google Checkout includes its own order management functionality.
   Although Google Checkout does have a rich enough API that these two could be integrated with each other.

-- The contents of the shopping cart are emptied just before redirecting the browser to Google Checkout.
-This is done by making use of "Option B - Submit a Server-to-Server Checkout API Request".
-  (It would be better to empty the shopping cart only once the sale has been completed.
-This could be integrated using Google Checkout Notification API.)
+And there is already working integration with the Google Checkout Notification API.

 - Makes use of zcml overrides to integrate with GetPaid.
 This is a sign that GetPaid is not yet sufficiently plugable to support this